cqparts/cqparts/docs-sphinx/parts/constraints/index.rst

 Lock
 ^^^^^^^^

-The :class:`LockConstraint <lock.LockConstraint>` explicitly sets a *component's* location and orientation relative to its parent's origin:
+The :class:`Fixed <lock.Fixed>` explicitly sets a *component's* location and orientation relative to its parent's origin:

 .. testcode::

     import cadquery
     from cqparts import Assembly, Part
-    from cqparts.constraint import LockConstraint
+    from cqparts.constraint import Fixed
     from cqparts.utils.geometry import CoordSystem

     class Box(Part):